IIIF/api/source/api/auth/0.9/index.md

 ### A. Implementation Notes

+  * Services using authentication _SHOULD_ use HTTPS ([HTTP over TLS][rfc-2818]) for all interactions, and thus clients should also be run from pages served via HTTPS.
   * Care is required to implement this specification in a way that does not expose credentials thus compromising the security of the resources intended to be protected, or other resources within the same security domain.
- * Services using authentication should use HTTPS, and thus clients should also be run from pages served via HTTPS.
- * Implementations must not reuse the access cookie value as the access token value, as it could be copied across domains if the access token were to be obtained from a malicious client.
+  * Implementations must not reuse the access cookie value (or any simple transformation of it) as the access token value.
+Access token values could be copied across domains if the access token were to be obtained by a malicious client.
- * _further notes here_
+  * This specification is modelled after elements of the OAuth2 workflow and the [OAuth2 Security Considerations][oauth2-security] section provides useful additional guidance regarding threats, mitigations and recommended practices.

 ### B. Versioning